How to Spot a Fake ID UK

 Such punishment will likely not apply to a person who is unknowingly using a fake ID, but this would be very hard to prove in court.

 The Proof of Age Standards Scheme (PASS) is the government’s preferred method of verifying a person’s age.
-It has also been fully endorsed by the SIA, the police, and several trade bodies.
+It has also been fully endorsed by the SIA, the police, and several trade bodies and looks similar to an SIA licence.
 Essentially, a PASS card is an ID card that contains all the same data that a passport or a driver’s license would have but is cheaper to obtain and easier to replace if lost.

 A lot of people don’t like to bring their passports out with them for fear of losing them or having them stolen.
 This can be a problem if the passport is their only form of ID, as they will usually be turned away at the door for lack of ID, despite being old enough to enter the venue.

 A PASS card, then, is a totally valid form of ID that does not rely on the person being able to afford a driver’s license or passport.
 PASS cards feature a distinctive hologram that displays the word ‘PASS’ (appropriately enough).
 If this, along with the person’s photograph and date of birth is in order, the likelihood is that the patron is on the level and should be allowed access to the venue.

 Alcohol abuse in the UK is a massive problem.
 In 2016, this country was ranked as the world’s 24th most alcohol consumptive country on a list that included 189 nations.